 One area that has become the subject of much discussion is social media.
 Some employers are now adding clauses in workers’ contracts regarding the use of social media.
-Many are prohibiting its use while in work hours, but some companies are becoming concerned with workers’ posts outside work.
+Many are prohibiting their use while in work hours, but some companies are becoming concerned with workers’ posts outside work.

 For example, someone who posts inappropriate material that the company feels is bad for their image may be subject to termination of their contract.

 If you are dismissed and you feel it is unfair, you can engage an employment lawyer on your behalf.
 They will take a look at your contract if you have one, and decide on the best course of action.
 It must be noted, however, that you may not have a case for unfair dismissal if you have broken the terms of a contract.